 Online courses are just as intellectually challenging as on-campus courses.
 You’ll still be asked to read articles and books, complete assignments on time, write tests and exams, and display academic integrity.
 But in online courses, you may find that your professors and classmates seem distant or absent, that your written communication skills are called on more regularly, and that your ability to motivate yourself to work independently is challenged.

 This guide is just an introduction to the keys to success in online courses.
 You may find our modules on time management and motivation and procrastination useful.
 If this is your first university course, or you’re returning to education after a long time away, we encourage you to work through Academics 101, a series of online tutorials we’ve developed to help you hone essential academic skills while at Queen’s.
-If you need one-on-one help, SASS offers learning strategies and writing appointments by telephone or on campus.
+If you need one-on-one help, SASS offers learning strategies and writing appointments online.

 What are the keys to success in online courses?